 Should I get rental car insurance?
-Yes, when you rent a car, it’s best to get car rental insurance.
-This guide covers where to buy insurance from, what type of coverage to get, and what those policies cover.
+Yes!
+When you rent a car, it’s best to get car rental insurance.
+This guide covers where to buy insurance, what type of coverage to get, and what those policies cover.

-The short answer is: yes, you definitely need it!
+The short answer is: yes!
+You definitely need it.
 The tricky part is knowing what type of insurance you need, where to get it, and what different policies cover.
+This article will walk you through everything you need to know about selecting the right rental car insurance coverage for your budget and needs.

 Different companies sell car rental insurance.
 Your options include the following: